library(papercheck)

 Screening

-Once you are happy that your search term includes all of the relevant text and not too much irrelevant text, the next step is to save this data frame so you can open it in a spreadsheet application and code each row for ground truth.
+Once you are happy that your search term includes all of the relevant text and not too much irrelevant text (we’ve narrowed our candidate sentences down now to 0.8% of the full text!), the next step is to save this data frame so you can open it in a spreadsheet application and code each row for ground truth.

 Be careful opening files in spreadsheet apps like Excel.
 Sometimes